Do you ever have that feeling like you really need something to eat, even when you’re not actually hungry?

-Your stomach isn’t growling, but still, all you can think about is the experience of donuts, a sundae, fried chicken, or chocolate.
-Maybe you catch yourself standing in front of the fridge after having a fight with someone, ready to reach for something that will make you feel better.
+Your stomach isn’t growling, but still, all you can think about is the experience of donuts, a sundae, fried chicken, or chocolate for example.

 Remember eating apple pie at your grandmother’s house or the taste of ice cream after a game?
 Food has so many emotional associations.
 Many foods are connected with memories and feelings, and eating them has the power to trigger all of those good sensations.